 The widespread popularity of high-protein diets is due in large part to their ability to help manage hunger.
 When protein is absorbed, it sends a signal to the brain to decrease your hunger.
-Another benefit of protein is that it raises your resting metabolism by maintaining muscle mass.
-As we age, muscle mass decreases without exercise, so staying fit is a key to burning fat by keeping your metabolism high.
-Protein also leads to a much less rapid rise and fall of blood sugar and insulin, so you avoid the "sugar highs and lows" after eating sweets without adequate protein.
+Another benefit of protein is that it maintains muscle mass, which is known to increase metabolism.
+If we neglet to exercise as we age, muscle mass decreases, so staying fit is a key to burning fat by keeping your metabolism high.
+Protein also leads to a much less rapid rise and fall of blood sugar and insulin, so you avoid the "sugar highs and lows" that you might experience after eating sweets without adequate protein.
 Certain foods, however, provide a healthier resource for protein than others.